-Before you can download a vApp or vApp template, an administrator or privileged user must enable the object for download.
+Before you can download a vApp or vApp template, an administrator or privileged user must explicitly enable the object for download.

-2 Download an OVF Descriptor or OVA File
+2 Download the OVF Descriptor of a vApp or vApp Template

-To download the OVF descriptor or OVA file, make a GET request to the appropriate download link in the download-enabled VApp or VAppTemplate element.
+To download the OVF descriptor, make a GET request to the download:default or download:identity URL in the download-enabled VApp or VAppTemplate element.